 A staple in French cooking and a key ingredient in herbes de Provence, thyme is a pungent herb with a thin woody stem and tiny leaves.
 The leaves are aromatic and floral with a strong but understated taste.
 For best results, strip the leaves from the stems (like rosemary) and chop before use.

 A bouquet of wispy, fragrant fronds, Dill weed is a tangy herb most commonly associated with Scandinavian and German cooking.
 Its delicate strands boast a strong flavor of clean, fresh earthiness.

 Often confused for green grass, chives are a garlicky relative of the onion.
 They have a bold yet refined flavor, making them one of the most versatile ingredients in a cook’s arsenal.
+(See all the ways our readers use it!)
 What’s more, the whole plant is edible-including the bright purple flowers that sprout in spring.

 Use chives as a garnish for a simple omelet or as a main ingredient in potato salad.

 After purchasing a bunch of fresh herbs, wash and dry them thoroughly to remove any sand or dirt.
 Wrap the stems in a damp paper towel and place in a Ziploc bag.
 The moisture from the paper towel will preserve the freshness and lifespan of these finicky little leaves for an extra few days.

 Want to save them even longer?
 Learn how to freeze fresh herbs, here.